LucasFerraroCardoso/IRT_OpenML/README.md

 The decodIRT tool is made up of three scripts written in Python, made for sequential use.
 The image below shows how to use the scripts in sequence.

 <img src="https://github.com/LucasFerraroCardoso/IRT_OpenML/raw/master/Fluxograma.png" width="500">

+## Tutorial

+Here is a brief tutorial on how to use decodIRT.
+For details of existing parameters and generated results, see the documentation files.

+This tutorial is divided into three parts that correspond to each of the scripts.

+### decodIRT_OtML

+Although the tool can analyze multiple datasets, in this tutorial only one will be used.
+The chosen dataset is Credit-g, which can be accessed at https://www.openml.org/d/31.